kayleeisokay/kayleeisokay.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Hi, my name is Kaylee!
-I'm a master's student in Data Science at <a href='https://www.harvard.edu/'>Harvard University</a>.
-Currently, I work as a research assistant for Pavlos Protopapas at <a href='https://www.seas.harvard.edu/'>Harvard John A. Paulson School of Engineering and Applied Sciences</a>, where I research new physics-informed neural networks to solve ordinary and partial differential equations.
+I recently graduated from <a href='https://www.harvard.edu/'>Harvard </a> with my master’s degree in Data Science.
+At Harvard, I worked with Prof. Pavlos Protopapas (<a href='https://www.seas.harvard.edu/'>SEAS</a>) to research new physics-informed neural networks (preprint soon, accepted to SCML 2026).
+I also worked as a Graduate Teaching Fellow in Applied Mathematics with Prof. Zhiming Kuang (<a href='https://www.seas.harvard.edu/'>SEAS</a>).

-Before Harvard, I studied Economics and Statistics at <a href='https://www.stanford.edu/'>Stanford University</a>.
-I was a Research Fellow at the <a href='https://inequality.stanford.edu/'>Center of Poverty and Inequality</a>, where I worked on policy evaluation (causal inference).
-I was advised by David Rogosa (Statistics) and Mark Duggan (Economics).
-I will always be grateful for their mentorship and support.
+Before Harvard, I studied Economics and Statistics at Stanford.
+I was a Research Fellow at the Center on Poverty and Inequality, where I worked on policy evaluation (causal inference).
+I was co-advised by David Rogosa (<a href='https://statistics.stanford.edu/'>Statistics</a>) and Mark Duggan (<a href='https://economics.stanford.edu/'>Economics</a>).

 I also have industry experience as a Data Scientist, helping companies build data products.
 Notable products include <a href='https://pos.toasttab.com/products/capital/'>Toast Capital</a> and <a href='https://pngme.com/'>Pngme's</a> credit scoring model.

-I study applied math and data science for the sheer joy of it, and I’m always open to conversations or collaborations!